-By far the largest District Department of Transportation (DDOT) project underway, the 11th Street Bridge Project is critical to improving travel and achieving the larger vision of the Anacostia Waterfront Initiative.
+By far the largest District Department of Transportation (DDOT) project completed to date, the 11th Street Bridge Project is critical to improving travel and achieving the larger vision of the Anacostia Waterfront Initiative.

-The project is replacing two bridges built in the 1960s with three new bridges that separate local and freeway traffic.
+The project replaced two bridges built in the 1960s with three new bridges that separate local and freeway traffic.

 The new freeway bridges also provide the missing interstate connections between 1-695 (also known as the Southeast-Southwest Freeway) and DC-295, fixing a long-standing deficiency that forced motorists to use local streets to connect to and from both freeways.

-The new 11th Street Bridges will provide critically needed infrastructure, relieve local streets of interstate traffic and connect pedestrian and multi-modal traffic on both sides of the Anacostia River.
+The new 11th Street Bridges provides critically needed infrastructure, relieves local streets of interstate traffic and connects pedestrian and multi-modal traffic on both sides of the Anacostia River.